pikasojs/pikaso/README.md

 ### Pikaso vs. Konva
-[Konva](https://konvajs.org/docs/index.html) is a great HTML5 Canvas JavaScript framework that extends the 2d context by enabling canvas interactivity for desktop and mobile applications.
+[Konva](https://konvajs.org/docs/index.html) is a great HTML5 Canvas TypeScript framework that extends the 2d context by enabling canvas interactivity for desktop and mobile applications.

 Pikaso is built on top of Konva to provide a couple of advanced features that Konva doesn't support out of the box.